mattfaluotico/ItsCalledAppleWatch/README.md

 ### Manually.

-Got to `chrome://extensions` in the omnibar and simply drag `ItsCalledAppleWatch.crx` into the window.
+Enter `chrome://extensions` in the omnibar and simply drag `ItsCalledAppleWatch.crx` into the window.
+Allow it to install.

 Helpful guide if you get lost: http://www.howtogeek.com/120743/how-to-install-extensions-from-outside-the-chrome-web-store/